Kriegsmarine (video game): Reception

 Lt.
 H.E.
 Dille reviewed the game for Computer Gaming World, and stated that "Kriegsmarine is a fine addition to an already successful series of naval wargames by Simulations Canada."

 In Issue 5 of ST Format, Paul Rigby warned that "weekend wargamers" would be shocked by the lack of graphics, but thought that "Devoted wargamers, people who want depth and realism, who don't mind working for their enjoyment will find Sim Canb games both enjoyable and unique."
 However, Rigby thought that the company should have provided more information about algorithms, game variables and historical background used.
 He also found the "slack time" between action annoying.
-He concluded, "Presentation may be poor but Sim Can have produced a unique design and an original format allowing the dedciated wargamer to lose himself in the fog of war."
+He concluded, "Presentation may be poor but Sim Can have produced a unique design and an original format allowing the dedicated wargamer to lose himself in the fog of war."
 He gave the game an above average rating of 8 out of 10 for both strategy and intelligence, but very poor ratings of 2 for presentation and 3 for instant appeal.
 Overall, he rated the game an average 68%.